-Follow this link for further guidance and instructions for Microsoft Teams: https://bit.ly/30MNI9X We have selected Microsoft Teams as our platform for our 'live' lessons at CVEA.
+Follow this link for further guidance and instructions for Microsoft Teams: https://bit.ly/30MNI9X We have selected Microsoft Teams as our platform for both 'live' lessons and all other lesson materials accessible to students at CVEA.
 Close monitoring will ensure the full safeguarding of both students and teachers and prevent information, images, or inappropriate content being used through the Microsoft Teams application.

-It is our expectation that, as users of Microsoft Teams, both students and staff should report any additional problems around any inappropriate use of this application directly to the Head of School - Mrs J Owens via email Owens.J@cvea.co.uk, or the Designated Safeguarding Lead - Miss G Woollett via email Woollett.G1@cvea.co.uk, or at the Academy on 0191 594 6330.
+It is our expectation that, as users of Microsoft Teams, both students and staff should report any additional problems around any inappropriate use of this application directly to the Principal - Mrs J Owens via email Owens.J@cvea.co.uk, or the Designated Safeguarding Lead - Miss G Woollett via email Woollett.G1@cvea.co.uk, or at the Academy on 0191 594 6330.